 Now you need to determine the IP of your Fire TV or Fire TV Stick.
 To find this on the device, navigate to Settings > My Fire TV > About.
 Click on Network to see the IP of the device.
 Take note of this for the next steps.

 Now, open adbLink on your computer (from the first step in this section).
 Click the New button:

 Give the Fire TV or Fire TV Stick a name in the Description Field.
 In the Address field, add the IP of the device, and then click Save:

 Now click the Connect button.
 You will have a screen pop up on the Fire TV or Fire TV Stick asking for approval for your computer to connect to it.
 Check the box and click Yes.
-You should see the name of your device in the Connected devices box and under Connection status, you should see IP connection if successful.
+You should see the name of your device in the Connected devices box and under Connection status, you should see the IP connection if successful.

 If you do not see your device IP in the Connected device box, there is an issue with the network connection to the device, or path between the computer and the device which will require additional troubleshooting of your network

 Next, click Utility in the toolbar, and select Set timers from the dropdown, or if you are using the latest version of the software, click Edit Timers: